 Step 1: Preheat your oven to 180°C and line an 8x8-inch tin with baking paper.
 If you're using a fan oven, set the temperature to 160°C instead to prevent burning.

-Bake for around 20 minutes, until the edges are golden brown.
+Step 5: Bake for around 18-20 minutes, until the edges are golden brown.
 There will be a slight wobble in the middle but don't worry- it'll firm up as it cools, leaving you with a chewy flapjack.

-Step 6: Leave the flapjacks in the tin for around 5 minutes to cool slightly, then use a sharp knife to score lines where you'll cut them later.
-Leave to cool completely then refrigerate for 2 hours to set properly.
+Step 6: Leave the flapjack in the tin for around 5 minutes to cool slightly, then use a sharp knife to score lines where you'll cut it later (this will help you cut your flapjacks cleanly later).
+Leave to cool completely, around 2-3 hours.

 Step 7: Once your peanut butter flapjacks are set, remove them from the tin and cut them into slices using your score marks as a guide.
 Then all that's left to do is enjoy them!